ashenfad/cljx-sampling/README.md

-# cljx-random
+# cljx-sampling

 A Clojure/ClojureScript library that provides consistent sampling and random number generation.
-This means that given the same intial seed the same set of sampled items or the same set of random numbers will be produced whether using this library on the JVM or in the browser.
+This means that given the same intial seed the same results (sampled items or random numbers) will be produced using this library either on the JVM or in the browser.

 ## Usage